 During these travels, Maeda learned some Wrestling techniques that had added more value to his strong Judo and Jiu-Jitsu martial arts knowledge.

-Jiu Jitsu Origin: Mitsuyo Maeda and the Gracie family.
+Mitsuyo Maeda and the Gracie Jiu Jitsu family.

 Brazilian Jiu-Jitsu History: The Gracie family vs the world.

-Over the next years in the Brazilian Jiu-Jitsu History, the Gracie family tested the efficiency and refined the art of BJJ throughout challenging other martial arts in many fights.
+Over the next few years in Brazilian Jiu-Jitsu History, the Gracie family tested the efficiency and refined the art of BJJ by challenging other martial arts in many fights.

 The art of Jiu-Jitsu continued to grow over the years, eventually incorporating aspects of wrestling and other grappling arts into the curriculum.

 History of BJJ: the Move of Rorion Gracie to the U.S

 In the late 1970s, BJJ gained a new appearance when Rorion Gracie (Hélio’s son) immigrated to the U.S. to spread Brazilian JiuJitsu art.

 Besides, this move changed the way people viewed the art of combat fighting forever.